lcdsmao/update-branch/README.md

           fetchMaxPrChecks: 100
           # Optionally set the maximum amount of pull request labels to fetch (default: 10)
           fetchMaxPrLabels: 10
+          # Optionally set the maximum amount of pull request comments to fetch (default: 50)
+          fetchMaxComments: 50
           # The order pr checks should be fetched in.
 If the required checks are the last ones, consider setting to "last"
           prChecksFetchOrder: first
 ```